glotzerlab/hoomd-rs/doc/src/mc-tutorial/applying-interactions.md

 ```

 `box_length` is the side length of the square simulation box, `maximum_distance`
-is the largest distance a translational trial move can take, `alpha` is the
+is the largest distance a translation trial move can take, `alpha` is the
 strength of the gravitational potential, `epsilon` is the strength of the
 pairwise potential, `sigma` is the range of the pairwise potential, and `kt` is
 the temperature set point (in units of energy).